CodigosCrespo/tron_remix/README.md

 4. Add in as many neons lasers as possible

 ### Contributing
-Momajd, who showed me this was actually *possible* with a limited tech stack.
-Shoutout to and [GA](generalassemb.ly) and my amazing ILs, IAs and TAs for being the angels/devils on my shoulders.
+Shoutout to the voices in my head, Vince/Patrick/Joe/Paris/Kate/Ariana/Alison.
+Momajd for being the tempting yet resistable devil on my shoulder.
-Shoutout to the Arbiter for being the best-practice-coder-voice in my head.

 ### Complications/Future Improvements
 Complications/Challenges/Handicaps:
 - Minimal to no use of libraries